Visiting scholars

 Hakan Yavuzyılmaz

-Hakan is currently working as a Post-doctoral researcher at University of Nottingham, School of Politics and International Relations.
+Hakan worked as a Post-doctoral researcher at University of Nottingham, School of Politics and International Relations during from 2019 to 2020.
 He is also working as a Political Analyst at the Checks and Balances Network in Turkey.
 His research mainly focuses on political parties and party systems.
 More specifically, his research aims to understand the dynamics of party and party system (de) institutionalization in regime-level transitional phases such as autocratization.

 Visiting member: 2019 – 2020